Alireza-Zwolf/RelBias/README.md

 ### 1. 🧪 Install Required Libraries

-We support GPT-4o API, AWS Bedrock-hosted LLMs, and DeepSeek APIs.
+We support GPT-4o, AWS Bedrock-hosted LLMs, and DeepSeek APIs.
 You can install the necessary Python dependencies as follows:

 ```bash
 pip install openai boto3 requests tqdm python-dotenv